serverless/blog/posts/2016-10-04-building-a-facebook-messenger-chatbot-with-serverless.md

 ## Testing the Quotebot

 After all this hard work you could use some inspiration!
-Open up the **Quotebot Page** and click on **“Message”** to compose a new message.
-Type something and hit **"Enter"** as if you're interacting with a human being.
+Open up the **Quotebot Page** and click on “**Message**” to compose a new message.
+Type something and hit “**Enter**” as if you're interacting with a human being.
 Quotebot will reply with an inspirational quote from your array of quotes.
 But it won’t end here.
 You could also use Quotebot from your smartphone's Messenger app.
 Just open the Facebook Messenger app, select the conversation with Quotebot and send a new message.
 You’ll immediately get an awesome quote as a response.

 ## Quotebot source code